 Speak to your doctor if you are travelling to a country where there is a rabies virus risk.
 You may benefit from vaccination.

-- Immediately wash the wound thoroughly with water and soap if available for 15 mintues.
+- immediately wash the wound thoroughly with water and soap if available for 15 minutes